BeardedTek/HassPyFrigate/README.md

 # Home Assistant Automations

 ## Android Companion App Notification
+![Android Actionable Notification](img/AndroidNotification.png)
+##### Android Actionable Notification
 The following Automation will send an actionable notification to the android companion app (May work with iOS as well)
-![Android Actionable Notification](img/AndroidNotification.png)
 ```
 alias: HassPyFrigate Alert
 description: HassPyFrigate Object Detection Alerts Using Frigate